instayu/html-5-calander/YUIConf-2013-Speaker-Info.md

 Thank you so much for speaking at YUIConf 2013!
-Important information about templates, tips, and dry runs is provided below.
+Important information about templates, tips, and practice sessions is provided below.

 ### Presentation Templates